wavesoft/dumbq/README.md

 A very simple service that starts multiple project agents inside a micro-cernvm distribution in isolated linux containers.

+## How it works?

+There is a configuration file in a server, where you define the different projects you have and the chance of each of these projects to be selected by a  volunteer's computer.

+When the VM is booted, the script will fetch this configuration, roll a dice and depending on the result, pick one of the projects defined in the configuration and start it.

+Each project is started in a new CernVM fork, running in an isolated linux container.
+For more details on this check the `cernvm-fork` utility.

+In principle if your project agent runs in CernVM or in SLC6, you are ready to use this utility off-the-shelf.

 # Server-Side

 The ONLY thing you need on the server is a text file served by a webserver in the following syntax: